microsoft/MSIX-PackageSupportFramework/samples/PSFSample/PSFSamplePackage/readme.txt

 	current working directory.
 Instead, the system path is supplied, and this may cause errors for an app executable expecting to find files relative to its own location, via the current working directory.
-	The fix for this is simply to configure the config.json entry for working_directory.
+	The fixup for this is simply to configure the config.json entry for working_directory.
 2. Attempting to write to files in the package path, which is protected.
 	This issue may arise for apps which installed into a custom folder,